 - Monitoring and measurement of processes – SYS-017

-If any of your devices are being reclassified, you will need to implement all of the above changes prior to the May 26, 2020 transition date.
+If any of your devices are being reclassified, you will need to implement all of the above changes before the May 26, 2020 transition date.
 For example, reusable medical instruments are currently Class I medical devices, and manufacturers utilize Annex VII of the MDD as the conformity assessment process.
 Under EU Regulation 2017/745, these reusable instruments will require notified body involvement to issue a CE Certificate.
-This is a lot of work to complete in 17 months (i.e., 513 days and counting), and notified bodies will have a large backlog of technical files to review for existing customers before they will be able review documentation for new customers.
+This is a lot of work to complete in 17 months (i.e., 513 days and counting), and notified bodies will have a large backlog of technical files to review for existing customers before they can review documentation for new customers.

 If your company already has CE Certificates for your medical devices, and none of your devices are being reclassified, you will need to implement only the sixth and seventh items listed above before the May 26, 2020 deadline.
-Uploading information to Eudamed is likely to be extended beyond the May 26, 2020 deadline and the transition may be staggered by risk classification–just as the US FDA did for UDI implementation in the USA.
-The second, third and fourth changes listed above will require compliance before your existing CE Certificate(s) expire.
-Best-case scenario, this could be four (4) years after the transition deadline.
+Uploading information to Eudamed is likely to be extended beyond the May 26, 2020 deadline, and the transition may be staggered by risk classification–just as the US FDA did for UDI implementation in the USA.
+The second, third, and fourth changes listed above will require compliance before your existing CE Certificate(s) expire.
+The best-case scenario could be four (4) years after the transition deadline.